The Future of Measurement: The Role of Impression Attribution

 Impression attribution tracking emerges as a crucial tool for the future of measurement, offering three key benefits:

-1. Effective measurement after the end of third-party cookies
+1. Effective measurement after the downfall of third-party cookies

-Third-party cookies, once the workhorse of ad tracking and measurement, are being phased out due to privacy concerns.
+Third-party cookies, once the workhorse of ad tracking and measurement, are becoming less reliable due to privacy concerns.

-Related: How to prepare for the death of third-party cookies
+Related: How to prepare for the downfall of third-party cookies

 This, coupled with the privacy restrictions introduced by iOS 14.5, has limited our ability to track user journeys across platforms, leaving in-platform attribution models incomplete.

 Tools like Meta rely on third-party cookies to track users across websites, connecting ad impressions to eventual conversions.
-Without them, this cross-site tracking becomes cumbersome, making it harder to understand the impact of ad impressions.
+Blocked third-party cookies hinder cross-site tracking, making it difficult to measure ad performance.

 However, not everything is at a loss.
-Even without third-party cookies and the restrictions set by Apple and Google, solutions like impression attribution can continue to connect ad impressions to conversions and revenue.
+Even with blocked third-party cookies and the restrictions set by Apple, solutions like impression attribution can continue to connect ad impressions to conversions and revenue.

 Through machine learning, it analyses website traffic fluctuations to uncover how your ads impact conversions and revenue, even weeks after an ad is seen.